3310 Evaluating Before Issuing a Permit

-DCL may use the following forms when evaluating compliance:
+Residential care staff may use the following forms when evaluating compliance during an application inspection:

 The inspector ensures that all controlling person information that the operation submits is processed according to policies and procedures in 5400 Controlling Persons.
 An applicant for a compliance certificate does not need to submit controlling person information.